Daydreamest/scoreboard/README.md

 `> cargo build --release`

 On the first execution Cargo may download dependencies and libraries.
-After that, the library will be compiled to a biniary:
+After that, the library will be compiled to a binary:

 `scoreboard/target/release/libscoreboard.rlib`